just-buildsystem/justbuild/doc/future-designs/debug-fission.md

    various compilers and tools differs, so it is recommended to use version 4.

- - `"USE_GDB_INDEX"`: If evaluated to `true`, appends the `-Wl,--gdb-index` flag to the linker flags.
+ - `"USE_GDB_INDEX"`: If evaluated to `true`, appends the `-Wl,--gdb-index` flag to the compile flags.
 Defaults to `false`.

    This option enables, in linkers that support it, an optimization which bundles certain debug symbols sections together into a single `.gdb_index`